gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 ```

 Max number of connections the server can accept and process, for BIO (Blocking IO) tomcat the `server.tomcat.threads.max` is equal to `server.tomcat.max-connections`
-You cant have more connections than the threads.
+You can't have more connections than the threads.

 For NIO tomcat, the number of threads can be less and the max-connections can be more.
-Since the threads not blocked while waiting for IO to complete then can open up more connections and server other requests.
+Since the threads are not blocked while waiting for IO to complete, they can open up more connections and serve other requests.

 ```yaml
 # Applies only for NIO